 “I could sort of see my progress, and that, for me, helped.
 That was a little bit of a sense of achievement,” Sweeney explained.

 Now when Sweeney is running, she feels like she’s flying.
-The first mile is always the hardest, but after the first leg, the running takes over.
+The first mile is always the hardest, but after that, the running takes over.

-Furthermore, running gives Sweeney a sense of accomplishment and self worth.
-Physically, she experiences what is called “runner’s high” where everything feels a bit lighter for her.
+Running gives Sweeney a sense of accomplishment and self-worth.
+Physically, she experiences what is called a “runner’s high,” where everything feels a bit lighter for her.

 By Oct.
-12, 2012 Sweeney was running her first marathon in Columbus, Ohio.
+12, 2012, Sweeney was running her first marathon in Columbus, Ohio.
 At first, she was fearful that she wouldn’t finish.
-However, by the time she turned the last corner and saw the finish line, she took off.
+But when she turned the last corner and saw the finish line, she took off.

 “We turned that corner and it was just like somebody shot me full of adrenaline, and I started sprinting,” Sweeney remembered.

-To date, Sweeney has run three full marathons, 26 half marathons, and 60 shorter races.
-While Sweeney continues to battle depression, running has helped her contend with it immensely.
+To date, Sweeney has run three full marathons, 26 half-marathons, and 60 shorter races.
+While Sweeney continues to battle depression, running has immensely helped her contend with it.

-She will publish a book on May 15, 2019 entitled “Depression Hates a Moving Target: How Running with My Dog Brought Me Back from the Brink,” which recounts her experience battling depression, and how running has become an effective tool to contend with the condition.
+Her book, entitled “Depression Hates a Moving Target: How Running with My Dog Brought Me Back from the Brink,” recounts her experience battling depression, and how running has become an effective tool to contend with the condition.

-Sweeney isn’t stopping anytime soon, and will be running another half marathon in Cleveland, Ohio on May 19, 2019.
+Sweeney says isn’t stopping anytime soon, and was to run another half-marathon in Cleveland, on May 19.

 “I always like to be training for a race.
-I like to have that thing in the future to work for,” Sweeney said.
+I like to have that thing in the future to work for.”